susanlinucb/figures_160929/README.md

 In order to make your committed changes public you must push them to your public repository on github:

-- Give the command and check the status:
+- Give the push command and check the status:

     git push
     git status